vlucas/valitron/README.md

  * `lengthBetween` - String must be between given lengths
  * `lengthMin` - String must be greater than given length
  * `lengthMax` - String must be less than given length
+ * `arrayLength` - Array must be a certain length
+ * `arrayLengthBetween` - Array must be between given lengths
+ * `arrayLengthMin` - Array must be greater than given length
+ * `arrayLengthMax` - Array must be less than given length
+ * `countableLength` - Array or Countable object must be a certain length
+ * `countableLengthBetween` - Array or Countable object must be between given lengths
+ * `countableLengthMin` - Array or Countable object must be greater than given length
+ * `countableLengthMax` - Array or Countable object must be less than given length
  * `min` - Minimum
  * `max` - Maximum
  * `in` - Performs in_array check on given array values